fcendesu/ChatVista/README.md

 ## Features

-- **User Authentication:** Users can log in securely with their registered username and password.
+- **User Authentication**: Users log in securely using their username and password.
+- **Contact Management**: View and manage registered contacts.
+- **Real-time Messaging**: Send and receive messages in real-time.
-- **Contact Management:** Users can view and manage their registered contacts easily.
-Additionally, they can add new contacts to their list.
+- **Contact Addition**: Add new contacts to extend your messaging network.
-- **Message Center:** The application provides a messaging center where users can view and send messages to their contacts.

 ## Getting Started